MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/prerequisites.md

 ### Desktop

 You can preview Teams apps running in Outlook on Windows desktop by using a recent *Beta Channel build*.
-Check if you have to [change the Microsoft 365 Apps update channel](/deployoffice/change-update-channels?WT.mc_id=M365-MVP-5002016) for your test tenant to install an Microsoft 365 Beta Channel build.
+Check if you have to [change the Microsoft 365 Apps update channel](/deployoffice/change-update-channels?WT.mc_id=M365-MVP-5002016) for your test tenant to install a Microsoft 365 Beta Channel build.

 To install Microsoft 365 Beta Channel applications in your test environment: